statamic/docs/content/collections/fieldtypes/terms.md

     type: boolean *true*
     description: >
       By default you may create new terms.
 Set to `false` to only allow selecting from existing terms.
+-
+    name: query_scopes
+    type: string
+    description: >
+      Allows you to specify a [query scope](/extending/query-scopes-and-filters#scopes) which should be applied when retrieving selectable terms.
 stage: 2
 id: 31adcc00-4fbb-4fe9-9b48-401061273096
 ---